dhilfer/hdtools/README.md

 ENV var).

-Try to replace *'wget \<url> -O \<target>'* with *'curl -L \<url> -o \<target>'* if wget does not support https on your system.
+Try to replace *'wget \<url> -O \<target>'* with *'curl -L \<url> -o \<target>'* if wget does not support https:// on your system.

 # DESCRIPTION